8 Heroes Fighting the Opioid Crisis

 In addition to learning about symptoms of drug-exposed infants, students also witness the tremors, seizures, and high-pitched screams that these newborns often exhibit.
 The point is that new doctors entering the medical field need to do things differently and Dr. Klapheke is doing his best to make that happen.

 Jason Joy is a substance abuse counselor at Pathways Clinic in Lexington, Kentucky.
 This clinic is particularly useful for pregnant women who can receive both medical care for their opioid addiction as well as prenatal care.
 Since its opening in 2014, the clinic has served over 150 pregnant mothers, providing them with counseling and peer support.
 As a drug and alcohol counselor, Jason works with each mother to help ensure the safety of the unborn child.
-Jason is one of millions of substance abuse counselors around the country who provide therapeutic support to those addicted to opioids.
+Jason is one of the millions of substance abuse counselors around the country who provide therapeutic support to those addicted to opioids.

 James Dow Constantine is a politician and serves as the Executive for King County, Washington.
 He and other county officials are going to open consumption sites throughout the county, where users of heroin and other drugs can safely use with the presence of medical staff.
 The purpose of consumption sites is to provide medical treatment for anyone who accidentally overdoses while using.
 Although it might sound counter-intuitive to give people a place to use drugs, similar programs have been successful in other countries.
 If there is ever an accidental overdose or a medical problem, the medical staff is on site to provide proper care.
 Constantine remarked that although there may be political discomfort with consumption sites, he is an advocate for the plan if it’s going to save lives.